 Clifton Hill

-Residents: • • •
+Residents:

-• 2016 (6,792) # # #
+• 2016 (6,792)

 • 2031 (7,432)

-Workers: 4
+Workers:

-• 2016 (921) l)
+• 2016 (921)

-• 2031 (1,266) Ŋ.

 Clifton Hill is well provided for with open space, with only one small gap area between Hoddle Street and the railway.
-An additional Small Local open space would only be required in the long term if the employment population in the gap area is estimated to substantially increase.
+Additional open space may only be required if the population in non residential areas were to substantially increase in the future.

-There is a need to improve the diversity of facilities that appeal to a range of age groups, particularly the older age groups who are forecast to grow over the planning period.
+There is a need to improve the diversity of facilities that appeal to a range of age groups, particularly the older age groups who are forecast to increase over the planning period.
 Additionally, the open space designs need to encourage social activity in open space with the forecast increase in lone person households.